-There are four main styles of writing, and each style has a distinct purpose:
+There are four main types of writing styles.
+Each has a distinct purpose.

-- Expository - Write in this style to explain and illuminate a topic.
+- expository - Write in this style to explain or expose a topic.

-Understanding when and how to use these styles is mostly about knowing what you want to convey to your reader.
+The key to knowing when and how to use these styles is mostly about being aware of what you want to convey to your reader.

-Great news reporting is expository in nature.
+Great news reporting is expository in nature, as is writing that is focused on providing instruction or education.
 It tells the facts and explains details the reader needs to understand those facts.
-Even better, it illuminates or “sheds light on” things the reader needs to know.
+Even better, it exposes or “sheds light on” things the reader needs to know.
 A great example is the Watergate reporting done by Bob Woodward and Carl Bernstein in 1972 for The Washington Post.
 Notice how the reporters add detail and background information while keeping the article on-topic in this Pulitzer prize-winning example:

 Tips for Writing in an Expository Style

-When you use this type of writing style to create an expository essay or any other kind of expository writing, the most important thing to keep in mind is your purpose: you are writing to explain and illuminate.
-You can’t add your own opinion or make anything up.
-These tips can help you:
+When you use this writing style, it's important to keep in mind your purpose: you are writing to explain and illuminate.
+Don't add your own opinion or make anything up.

-- Only include information that directly relates to your topic or provides necessary background context for your topic.
+- Only include information that directly relates to your topic or provides necessary background context.

-- Always keep your reader in mind.
-Think about what your reader knows about your topic and what you need to explain.
+- Consider what your reader knows about your topic and decide what you need to explain.

-- Include facts and concrete details and connect these back to your main idea with clear statements.
+- Include facts and concrete details.
+Connect these back to your main idea with clear statements.

 Narrative Writing: Tell a Story

-Narrative writing tells a story.
-It can be your own story, such as a memoir or a personal essay.
-It can also be the story of a historical event or other real-life happening.
-Additionally, narrative writing can be fiction, such as a short story or novel.
-Whether or not it really happened, this type of writing is all about presenting the story in a way the reader will enjoy and understand.
+Narrative writing tells a story, real or fictional.
+Whether or not the events described really happened, this type of writing is all about presenting the story in a way that readers will enjoy and understand.
 The events don’t have to happen in chronological order, but they must capture and hold the reader’s attention.

 Narrative Writing Example

 In this type of writing, the goal is to tell the reader what happens in a way that is compelling.
-Often, this involves creating characters and describing settings in a way that makes the story more realistic.
+This can involve creating characters and describing settings in a way that makes the story more realistic.
 However, while descriptive details are part of narrative writing, this type of writing is not solely about description.
 This is about what happens in the story.
 You can see this in action in this example from Oliver Twist by Charles Dickens.

 Tips for Writing in the Narrative Style

-If you’re writing a narrative, remember that you are telling a story.
-Keep this purpose in mind throughout your work.
-Consider what will make the story interesting for the reader, and include details and information that will keep your reader engaged.
-Here are some tips to help:
+If you’re writing a narrative, keep in mind that you are telling a story.
+Include details and information that will keep your reader engaged.

 - Include all the pieces of the story.
 How did it start?
 What happened to make it exciting?
 How did it end?

 - Know why you’re telling the story.
-Even though the story is the purpose, you need to keep your reason for telling it in mind.
+Even though the story is the purpose, keep your reason for telling it in mind.

 - Keep the point of view consistent throughout the story.

 - Stick to the story.
-Don’t include extraneous details that will distract the reader.
+Avoid extraneous details that will distract the reader.

 Persuasive Writing: Convince the Reader